iobroker-community-adapters/ioBroker.emby/README.md

 ## Objects

+### Infos
+* x.info.deviceName - Shows the Name of the Device

+###
+* x.media.isMuted
+ - If Media is Muted.
+Not all devices support this and will be False.
+* x.media.isPaused
+ - If Media is Paused.
+Will also be True if User closes the client.
+* x.media.title
+ - The Title of the shown File.
+* x.media.seasonName
+ - The Name of the Season if .media.type is Episode otherwise it will be empty.
+* x.media.seriesName
+ - The Name of the Serie if .media.type is Episode otherwise it will be empty.

 ### Commands
-* x.command.dialog   -
+* x.command.dialog
-    Show a dialog on the selected Device.
+  - Show a dialog on the selected Device.
     You can set Header and Body: Seperate it by '|' For example: Alarm|Some one opened the door.
     If no Header is given it will show ioBroker as Header.